>cut down

 its advertised to you like how sweets are advertised to kids, bright packagings, cool colours, nice logos, but really whats inside is dogshit.

-Alcohol is like you going to a garden shed and taking some paint thinner or paint stripper or methylated spirits and mixing it with coca cola and drinking it, pure retarded idea? so why do you do it with alcohol
+Alcohol is like you going to a garden shed and taking some paint thinner or paint stripper or methylated spirits and mixing it with coca cola and drinking it, pure moronic idea? so why do you do it with alcohol

 imagine alcohol wasnt in the fancy packaging or stylish adverts